Lindow Man: Discovery

-The find was announced to the press during the second week of investigation.

-As the best preserved bog body found in Britain, its discovery caused a domestic media sensation and received global coverage.
+The find was announced to the press during the second week of the investigation.
+As the best-preserved bog body found in Britain, its discovery caused a domestic media sensation and received global coverage.
 Sparking excitement in the country's archaeological community, who had long expected such a find, it was hailed as one of the most important archaeological discoveries of the 1980s.
 A Q.E.D. documentary about Lindow Man broadcast by the BBC in 1985 attracted 10 million viewers.

 Lindow Man's official name is Lindow II, as there are other finds from the area: Lindow I (Lindow Woman) refers to a human skull, Lindow III to a "fragmented headless body", and Lindow IV to the upper thigh of an adult male, possibly that of Lindow Man.
 After the discovery of Lindow Man, there were no further archaeological excavations at Lindow Moss until 1987.
 A large piece of skin was found by workmen on the elevator on 6 February 1987.
 On this occasion, the police left the investigation to the archaeologists.
 Over 70 pieces were found, constituting Lindow III.
 Although the bone was not as well preserved as that of Lindow Man, the other tissues survived in better condition.
 The final discovery was that of Lindow IV on 14 June 1988.
 Part of a left leg and buttocks were found on the elevator, from a site just 50 ft west of where Lindow Man was found.
 Nearly three months later, on 12 September, a right thigh was discovered in the peat on the bucket of a digger.
 The proximity of the discovery sites, coupled with the fact that the remains were shown to come from an adult male, means that Lindow IV is probably part of Lindow Man.